Dre Campbell Farm

 11. Birds

-Birds will eat any larvae found while feasting on seeds.
+Some birds will eat any pest larvae they encounter while feeding on seeds.
 So, planting attractive plants like sunflowers can help bring birds to the garden.

-Additionally, set up a bird feeder on the lawn/yard.
-This will bring orioles, black-billed cuckoos, blue jays, and chickadees to enjoy a feast of unwanted moth larvae.
+Additionally, set up a bird feeder on the lawn.
+This may attract orioles, black-billed cuckoos, blue jays, and chickadees to feast on unwanted moth larvae.

 12. Cover Woodpiles

-Therefore, covering woodpiles with tarpaulin will help keep away these pests.
+Therefore, covering woodpiles with tarpaulins or a similar material will help keep these pests away.

 13. Vinegar

-Make a spray by adding 1 part vinegar to 3 parts water and a few drops of dish soap.
-This spray works well on caterpillars, as well as other pests.
+Therefore, make a spray by adding 1 part vinegar to 3 parts water and a few drops of dish soap.
+This spray works well on caterpillars and other pests.

 14. Neem Oil

-Another remedy worth considering is Neem oil.
-You can use it to kill all kinds of pests, even eggs.
+Another remedy worth considering is neem oil.
+You can use it to kill and repel pests of all kinds.
 It can be purchased as a concentrate and used to coat plants, pests, and their eggs.

 Takeaway